shannonhochkins/jQuery.getVideo/README.md

         plugin.getAllData().ytplayer.unMute(); // YouTube only.
         // This is the same as player.unMute(); // YouTube only.
     },
-    beforeLoad: function(container){
-        // For Vimeo videos, player equals the iframe of the video
-        // For YouTube videos, player equals the ytplayer object. console.log('Called before we start doing anything with the plugin.');
-    },
     onPause: function(player){
-        // For Vimeo videos, player equals the iframe of the video
-        // For YouTube videos, player equals the ytplayer object. console.log('Called when the video is paused.');
+        console.log('Called when the video is paused.');
     },
     onVideoEnd: function(player){
-        // For Vimeo videos, player equals the iframe of the video
-        // For YouTube videos, player equals the ytplayer object. console.log('Called when the video is finished.');
+        console.log('Called when the video is finished.');
     },
     onSeek: function(player){
-        // For Vimeo videos, player equals the iframe of the video
-        // For YouTube videos, player equals the ytplayer object. console.log('Called when the video timeline changes.');
+        console.log('Called when the video timeline changes.');
     },
     onPlay: function(player){
-        // For Vimeo videos, player equals the iframe of the video
-        // For YouTube videos, player equals the ytplayer object. console.log('Called when the video plays.');
+        console.log('Called when the video plays.');
     },
     onDestroy: function(player){
-        // For Vimeo videos, player equals the iframe of the video
-        // For YouTube videos, player equals the ytplayer object. console.log('Called when the video & plugin is destroyed.');
+        console.log('Called when the video & plugin is destroyed.');
     }
 });